AI-ffinity/nmr_tutorials/SPARKY/Create_2D_projections_from_4D_spectrum.md

 - Use `ol` to overlay the 2D projection onto the 13C HSQC.
 - Adjust colors for differentiation between the two spectra with `ct`.

+## Step 4: Align the 2D C-H Projection with the 13C HSQC

+- Select one peak from the window of the 2D C-H Projection and the equivalent peak from the window of 13C HSQC (not both peaks from the same window where the spectra are overlaid).
+- Use `al`, select the right windows and then click `Auto Align`

 ## Additional Resources

 - For those interested in creating 2D projections via the graphical user interface (GUI), refer to the following video tutorial: [How to Make 2D Projections of 3D Spectra](https://www.youtube.com/watch?v=KyfyS5inLwI)